Human beings can think for themselves and give others ideas that they will respond to, regardless of what the data says.

 In 10 Branded Content Trends to Watch in 2019, Ad Age referred to the branded content space as “always evolving,” with 86 percent of business to consumer (B2C) brands now employing content marketing and investing in quality storytelling.

 Pereira O’Dell has worked with such recognizable brands as Intel, Stella Artois and Coca-Cola.
-They also showcased their content expertise in this timely ad from Ad Council to encourage younger people to embrace social distancing.
+They partnered with the Ad Council to encourage younger people to embrace social distancing.

 Creativity and data (3:04)